 The fourth workshop was introduced by the Community Learning Disabilty Nurses.
 They talked about being healthy and how to ask for the right advice which includes a short video at the end about accessing the Accident and Emergency department.

-You can also watch the nurses talk to the conference
+Watch the nurses talk to the conference

 Please use the